grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

+`ReservableTrain` interface doesn't have any implementations so far, so nothing more to do with this method.

-And the same fate meets the last line: `fleet.UpdateInformationAbout(train)` which needs to be added to the interface:
+The last line: `fleet.UpdateInformationAbout(train)` which needs to be added to the `TrainFleet` interface:

 ```csharp
 public interface TrainFleet